More Diagnoses, Please

 I wonder how different things would have been for me if I'd had any of that.
 I wonder how different the world would be if we all had all of that.

-The ADHD Pregnancy Experience
+Common ADHD Pregnancy Themes

 The Medication Paradox